Slow-Cooked Beef Enchiladas

 - 1 can (10 ounces) enchilada sauce

-- In a small bowl, mix flour and cold water until smooth; return to saucepan.
+- In a small bowl, mix flour and cold water until smooth; add to saucepan.
 Cook and stir 2 minutes or until thickened.
 Stir into meat mixture.

 - Preheat oven to 425°.
-Spoon 1/2 cup meat mixture off center on each tortilla; top with chilies and 2 tablespoons cheese.
+Spoon 1/2 cup meat mixture off center on each tortilla; top with chiles and 2 tablespoons cheese.
 Roll up and place in a greased 13x9-in. baking dish, seam side down.
 Top with enchilada sauce; sprinkle with remaining cheese.
 Bake, uncovered, 15-20 minutes or until cheese is melted.
 If desired, top with chopped lettuce and tomatoes.
-Yield: 6 servings.